MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaPlayer.md

 ```

 > [!NOTE]
-> The code example above uses the `FileSystem` class included in Xamarin.Essentials.
+> The code example above uses the `FileSystem` class included in .NET MAUI.
 For more information, see [.NET MAUI File System Helpers](/dotnet/maui/platform-integration/storage/file-system-helpers).

 ### Play media from the device library